9812u49823juhre/Great/OverviewPerl.md

 ## What is Perl?

 Perl is a general purpose scripting language, which is often called "the glue of the internet".
-It is very flexible and powerful, and so it can be easily misused, which leads to a history full of misunderstandings, so please forget all of the negative things you may have heard regarding Perl, and start getting a feeling for the new, modern culture of Perl.
+It is very flexible and powerful, and so it can be easily misused, which leads to a history full of misunderstandings - so please, forget all of the negative things you may have heard regarding Perl and start getting a feeling for the new, modern culture of Perl.

 In order to really get a complete overview of the current Perl culture, we strongly suggest you read Onyx Neon's [free modern Perl book](http://www.onyxneon.com/books/modern_perl/).
 This list will provide a concise overview of the most important things to know, directed mainly (but not only) at those who already know other programming languages and understand how software-development functions.